SteveeZee03/YourRegexRicademy/Develop/gist-template.md

 Back-references `\` are used to reference a previously matched group in your regex.
 You can also use a backslash `\` followed by a number to refer to a specific group.

 ### Look-ahead and Look-behind
-Look-aheads and look-behinds are used to match a pattern if it's proceded or followed by another pattern without including the other pattern in the match itself.<br>
+Look-aheads and look-behinds are used to match a pattern if it's proceded or followed by another pattern without including the other pattern in the match itself.<br><br>
 <b>Positive look-ahead:  `(?= )`</b><br>
 <b>Positive look-behind: `(?<= )`</b><br>
 <b>Negative look-ahead:  `(?! )`</b><br>